Jim-Clack/MiniWebServer/README.md

 ### TODO ###
 - Need to use remote IP Address to track session if there is no sessionID
 - Need to change HTTPRequest buffer to byte[] to handle binary requests
+- Problem: It's using the same sessionid-mws for multiple sessions
+- Problem: Does not return cookies from browser back to browser